Trusted WordPress tutorials, when you need them most.

 Fusebox

-Our testing also showed that Fusebox allows you to display a beautiful media player on your website.
+Our testing showed that Fusebox allows you to display a beautiful media player on your website.
 You can show it on individual episode pages for your podcast or on your homepage.
 Users can browse the episodes, use on-screen controls, share the podcasts, and more.

 The player looks beautiful on all devices and screen sizes.
 You can also customize its colors to match your website and make it sticky on top or bottom.